 - – 5 nights.
-An average number of nights redeemed from 50,000 signup bonus (could be as high as 12 if redeemed at Cat 1 properties or as low as 2 at Cat 7)
+An average number of nights redeemed from the World of Hyatt Card signup bonus (could be as high as 12 if redeemed at Cat 1 properties or as low as 2 at Cat 7)

 - – 15 nights, either paid revenue stays or points stays booked as part of your annual travels.
 The reality is, if you’re not staying a minimum 15-20 nights per year with Hyatt, you have no business chasing top-tier status in the first place.

 - 60 – 26 = 24 elite nights required

 - 24 / 2 = 12 x $5,000 = $60,000 spend required to reach Globalist, $50K if you’re requalifying which only requires 55 elite nights.

 To wrap up, the Hilton Aspire is the only credit card to offer top-tier elite status as a benefit, plus there are five rewards cards that offer achievable fast-tracks.